 Robin McLean was a lawyer and then a potter for 15 years in the woods of Alaska before receiving her MFA at the UMass Amherst in Massachusetts.
 Her first short story collection Reptile House, won the BOA Fiction Prize and was named as one of the best books of 2015 in Paris Review.

-Robin's debut novel and second collection of short stories are forthcoming from And Other Stories.
+Robin's debut novel, Pity the Beast, and second collection of short stories are forthcoming from And Other Stories.

 Robin has taught writing for ten years, at Clark University and at retreats and workshops across the US and Europe.

-She teaches writing at Ike's and around the world with High Plains Writing, also on Zoom with The Loft of Minneapolis and Love Street Writers of Melbourne Australia.
+She teaches writing at Ike's and around the world, also on Zoom with The Loft of Minneapolis and Love Street Writers of Melbourne Australia.
 In 2021, she will be Zoom teaching with Hugo House in Seattle.